mvahdatkhah/helm-class/README.md

 helm template namedtemplate .

 # Helm Install with dry-run command
-helm install myapp101 . --dry-run
+helm install namedtemplate . --dry-run
 Observation:
 1. Chart name filed should be empty
 2. Chart Name was not in the scope for our defined template.